25abdullah/StemProjects/README.md

 3.)
 Meanof3Numbers- Computes the mean of three numbers.

-4.) randomPassword- creates a random password along with a random Gmail account
+4.) randomPassword- creates a random password along with a random Gmail username

 5.)
 RockPaperScissors- a rock-paper-scissors game against the computer that also incorporates turtle graphics to depict the chosen move.

 6.)
 Stickfigure- uses functions to create a stick figure.

 7.) wordcounter- computes the number of words given a text.
-Additionally, it gives feedback on if the user has exceeded their minimum and m
+Additionally, it gives feedback on if the user has exceeded their minimum and

 maximum word count based on their input.